Aastha-Bhatia/Wac-A-Mole-Game---Java/README.md

 - **Java**: The programming language used to create this game.
 - **Icon Images**: Used for moles and plants.

+## Created By
+Aastha Bhatia
+Connect with me on https://www.linkedin.com/in/aasthabhatia-er/

 Feel free to contribute or provide feedback!
 Feel free to adjust the content as needed to better fit your project or personal preferences!